sischreiber/product-repo/README.md

 ## 🔎 Product Discovery
 Building a continuous discovery mindset to uncover customer needs and solutions that address them.
-* [Product Discovery - A Practical Guide for Product Teams](https://herbig.co/product-discovery/) - Tim Herbig (PM Coach & Consultant), 2023
+* [Product Discovery - A Practical Guide for Product Teams](https://herbig.co/product-discovery/) - Tim Herbig (PM coach and consultant), 2023